 - 1 cup heavy cream recommended, but can substitute with more milk

-- ¼ tsp garlic powder or more to taste
+- ¼ teaspoon garlic powder or more to taste

 - 3 dashes cayenne pepper or more to taste